ShubhangG/Physics_Comp_Projects/README.md

 These are my computational physics projects, which include simulations, Metropolis, Ising model etc.
 These were part of the class PHYS 498 Computation in Physics (hence the private repo), a rigourous project based course.
 The course website is: https://courses.physics.illinois.edu/phys498cmp/fa2017/

+PLEASE CONTACT ME IF YOU PLAN TO USE ANY PART OF THIS CODE.

 Folder names and their project description is as follows HW 1: It is a coffee mixing, we follow the paper https://arxiv.org/pdf/1405.6903.pdf